 [more maniacal laughter]

-NEW!
 The Blank Screen of Death (MUF Post)

 - Tragedy Averted or How I Almost Talked Myself Out of a New Manuscript (MUF post)

 Revision: Now it’s time for revision.
 Yup.
 Edits, revisions, cutting your beloved words out of that manuscript, rewriting and adding new words—it’s all got to happen.
 You think your baby is perfect and wouldn’t change a thing?
 Maybe you should check out some of these links instead.

 - NEW!
 Revision Workbooks and Helpful Tools (MUF Post)